Home » Blog » Spell Ingredients: The Tech » 5 Tech Choices that Hold You Back

 Hint: there is no ultimate all-in-one.
 There is no magic number of tools to use.
 Your business is unique and your “tech stack” will be as unique as your business needs.

-The Alternative: Flip the script.
+Flip the script.
 Write a job description for the tools you want and go hunting with those requirements.

 You rely on the recommendations and feelings of others to choose the tools you use, rather than facing the requirements of your business head-on.
 What does your business need to function?
 If you can’t answer that, you have a problem.
 (Don’t panic: we’ve all been there.)
 Hire your tools based on your needs.

-5. Choosing things based on price alone
+Are you choosing things based on price alone?

-The Alternative: Pay for automation over aesthetics & simplicity over style and watch your investment pay off in leaps and bounds.
+Pay for automation over aesthetics & simplicity over style and watch your investment pay off in leaps and bounds.

 This is, by far, the most common thing that can hold you back from making the best tech choices for you.
 Putting aside systemic economic issues, this is a sign you’re shopping with yesterday’s budget.
 And that’s incredibly unfair to the business you will have next year.
 Stretch your imagination, invest your money where it will have the highest return the quickest: where it will save you time.